Elettra Stamboulis: Career

 She opens in collaboration with Gianluca Costantini, who is also her husband, the gallery Mirada who was active from 2004 until 2015 in Ravenna.

-From 2008 to 2011 she is City Councillor for Education in the city of Ravenna.
+From 2008 to 2011 she was the City Councillor for Education in the city of Ravenna.

 In 2014 she curated the last edition of Komikazen Festival in Ravenna, 99% dedicated to art workers and their rights: 99 drawers were called to participate in an open action in the local museum, they were asked to frame their works and install them.
 The idea was to show how art workers are not considered workers like others and they are asked to do theirselves even installation without a fee.
 During the opening 99 pizza were served by riders, always in terms of collective action.

 In 2017 and 2019 she curated the young artists Biennale in Ravenna RAM the first one dedicated to 1977 and the second to Gender, Code and Languages in MAR.

 She was then invited to contribute to collective catalogue like the one dedicated to Corto Maltese in 2019 by Comicon Festival in Naples and she started to collaborate with the Sicilian publisher Mesogea, with whom she started the project Cartographic.

 In 2019 she curated the solo exhibition of Zehra Doğan in Brescia Avremo anche giorni migliori, which has a huge audience in Italy and then she curated her live performance in Ravenna Festival, during the concert of Friendship of maestro Riccardo Muti in 2020 in Ravenna and Paestum.
 In November 2020 she also curated the project The time of Butterflies: dedicated to the sisters Mirabal in PAC of Milan with works of Zehra Doğan.